Hands Nagoya: Recommended Shops and the Most Charming Items!

 2. Train Types (Private Railways)

 普通 (Local): These trains stop at every station on their line.
-Some local trains may be indicated on signboards as 各駅停車 (“this train stops at every station”), as well, so pay attention.
+Some local trains may be indicated on signboards as 各駅停車 (“this train stops at every station”), as well, so pay close attention.

 準急 (Semi-Express, Local Express): These trains stop at fewer stations than local trains, but are more frequent than rapid trains.